intuio-io/airbnb-server-express/README.md

 4. **Set Up Prisma, Push the Prisma schema to the database:**

+   - Go to the prisma folder it should be in the root directory, inside there, there should be file called `mysqlSchema` you’ll have to copy the contents of the file and paste it in the `schema.prisma` file
+   - Run the following command

-   - Run the below command
+   - After the above set is done, run the below command

      ```bash
      npx prisma generate
      ```

-   - Go to the prisma folder it should be in the root directory, inside there, there should be file called mysqlSchema you’ll have to copy the contents of the file and paste it in the schema.prisma file
-   - Run the following command

      ```bash
      npx prisma migrate dev --name init